Kennewick Baptist Church exists to exalt Jesus Christ for the glory of God and the good of our community.

 God’s glory is most supremely displayed in the death and resurrection of his Son Jesus Christ for the salvation of sinners.
 Our vision as a church that loves the gospel of Jesus is to magnify the great value of Christ by trusting in what he has done for us and growing in our affections for him, and in so doing so we glorify God.
 This, in turn, leads us to obey him as our Lord by going into the world to make disciples, and joyfully seeking the good of our community in the power of the Holy Spirit.

 As a church our desire is to focus most clearly on who God has called us to be and what he has called us to do.
-While there are many things in which we could be involved in our busy world, we want to keep what is central to God central to our own hearts as individuals and as a church.
-In light of our vision, and in light of what the Bible teaches, we desire the following values to shape all of our ministries as a church.
+While there are many areas in which we could invest, we want to keep what is central to God central to our own hearts as individuals and as a church.
+In light of our vision, and in light of what God teaches us in His word, we desire the following values to shape all of our ministries as a church.

 1. God’s Glory